apparebit/prettypretty/docs/howto-style.rst

 In addition to colors, terminals support a few more attributes for styling text, including to change its weight or slant, add over-, middle-, and underlines, and so on.
-To fully leverage prettypretty, you declare each of these styles, which combine text attributes with fore- and background colors.
-The progress bar script declares two of them:
+While you can directly write styles to terminal output, the more robust alternative is to declare all of your application's styles in one place.
+That helps with the design and maintenance of styles.
+It also makes it easier to select the right styles for use.
+The progress bar script uses the :class:`.rich` builder to declare two styles:

 .. code-block:: python

-   LIGHT_MODE_BAR = Style.fg('p3', 0, 1, 0)
+   LIGHT_MODE_BAR = rich().fg('p3', 0, 1, 0).style()
-   DARK_MODE_BAR = Style.fg('rgb256', 3, 151, 49)
+   DARK_MODE_BAR = rich().fg('rgb256', 3, 151, 49).style()

-If you wanted to highlight the effective color value, you might add a warning
-style:
+You could create styles with their constructor but, depending on the number of attributes you'd like set, that won't be very readable.
+The :class:`rich` builder is the cleaner option, since it provides a fluent interface for declaring styles—and also rich text sequences, which increase the repertoire with hyperlinks and cursor movement.
+Let's stick with styles, however, and see how we might declare a warning style:

 .. code-block:: python

-   WARNING = Style.bold.fg(0).bg(220)
+   WARNING = rich().bold.fg(0).bg(220).style()

-As you can see, styles fluently declare text attributes (through properties) and colors (through method invocations).
+Compared to the two styles above, the warning style also sets a text attribute (through a property) and the background color (through a method).
+The latter color, by the way, is a bright 8-bit orange.
 When declaring a style, only include attributes that you want set and nothing else.
-Also, don't bother with defining styles that undo other styles or incrementally transition from one style to the next.
-You can easily and automatically compute them with Python's negation ``~`` and subtraction ``-`` operators.
+Also, don't bother with defining styles that undo other styles or incrementally transition from one style to another.

+You can easily and automatically compute them with Python's negation ``~``, subtraction ``-``, and alternative ``|`` operators.
 In particular, the style ``~style`` undoes all attributes of ``style``, hence restoring the terminal to its default appearance.
-The style ``style2 - style1`` incrementally transitions from ``style1`` to
+The style ``style2 - style1`` incrementally transitions from ``style1`` to ``style2``.
+The style ``style1 | style2`` lets you recover complete styles from incremental transitions by combining all attributes from ``style1`` and ``style2``.
+Remember that ``|`` does give precedence to the first operand ``style1`` if both of them impact the same attribute.
-``style2``.

 For example, `the last line
 <https://github.com/apparebit/prettypretty/blob/da0d1a6d0277dd3a240a1b49037925036f7e8498/prettypretty/progress.py#L55>`_